caestrada1103/LoRa-ESP-IDF-VSCode/Config Lora on ESP-IDF.md

 Extract them

 ### STEP 2.2:
-Go to the Extract Folder and find into components
+Go to the Extract Folder and find into folder called "components"

 ### STEP 2.3:
 Into Components you can see the folder called "lora", in there can see the lora.c and other folder called "include"